aziflaj/vagrant-chef/README.md

 This will create a virtual machine that runs Ubuntu 14.04 as Operating System, with all the configurations we did using Chef.
 The VM is provisioned with:

 - PostgreSQL, with username `postgres` and password `password`
-- Apache2 webserver, with `mod_php5` included.
+- Apache2 webserver
+- PHP 5.5.9
-- PHP
+- PHP Composer
 - Node.js and npm package manager, including bower, grunt, gulp and yeoman

 To access the virtual host created, add this to your `hosts` file: